hotaru-hspr/rog-grub/README.md

 ## Notes

-Only 2k resolution has been tested, other resolutions may or may not work.
+- Only 2k resolution has been tested, other resolutions may or may not work.
 If you have tested any of them and they work fine, message me.

+- Code isn't completely clean, contains some dependancies from the original source code, which was modified to accomodate the new theme files.
+Will be cleaned eventually.

+- TUI Installation menu for simpler installation will be added later, alongside improvements in error handling.

 ## Credits